AltropInc/alt/doc/script/FreeFunctor.md

 ## Captures

-A free functor can capture constants and variables from the surrounding context in which the functor is defined.
-The routine instantialted by the functor can then refer to and modify the values of those captured values, even if the original scope that defined these values no longer exists.
+Becuase a free functor is not a member of any class, what if it needs to access values of constants and variables from the surrounding context in which the functor is defined?
+A free functor can capture these values from the surrounding context where it is defined.
+The function routine instantialted by the functor can then refer to and modify these captured values, even if the original scope that defined these values no longer exists.
 Therefore we can do things like this:
 ```altscript
 func check_1s() : fn(i: int): bool
 {